svilupp/PromptingTools.jl/docs/src/prompts/persona-task.md

 - Description: Template for summarizing survey verbatim responses into 3-5 themes with an example for each theme.
 If you don't need the instructions, set `instructions="None."`.
 Placeholders: {{question}}, {{responses}}, {{instructions}}
 - Placeholders: `question`, `responses`, `instructions`
-- Word count: 1503
+- Word count: 1506
 - Source:
-- Version: 1
+- Version: 1.1

 **System Prompt:**
-"Act a world-class behavioural researcher, who specializes on survey analysis.
+"Act as a world-class behavioural researcher, who specializes in survey analysis.
 Categorize the provided survey responses into several themes.
 The responses should be analyzed, and each theme identified should be labeled clearly.
 Examples from the responses should be given to illustrate each theme.
 The output should be formatted as specified, with a clear indication of the theme and corresponding verbatim examples.

 # Sub-tasks